godwokenrises/godwoken-doc/docs/intro.md

 - MetaMask

 #### Steps
-1. Clone an Existing ETH DApp.
+1. Clone an existing ETH DApp.

    Create a relative directory, if needed, then enter the directory and clone the repository .